sodicksonlab/TGVN/README.md

    sbatch B1.sbatch
    sbatch B2.sbatch
    ```

+## P.S.
+The M4Raw dataset contains multiple repetitions.
+We used the undersampled first repetition as input and the averaged RSS images (averaged over the repetition dimension) as the ground truth, which required only minimal HDF5 file manipulation.
+For example, if `file_T101.h5`, `file_T102.h5`, `file_T103.h5` contain data from three repetitions for a given patient, we retained the k-space from `file_T101.h5` and computed the ground truth by averaging the RSS images.
+The resulting file was saved as `file_T1.h5`.

+In the brain experiments, the overall acceleration factors differ from the undersampling factors due to repetition reduction.
+Specifically, for B1, $18\times$ undersampling combined with $2\times$ repetition reduction results in a $36\times$ practical acceleration.
+For B2, $15\times$ undersampling and $3\times$ repetition reduction yield a $45\times$ practical acceleration.

 ## Questions
 For any questions or issues, feel free to reach out or open an issue in this repository.